Skip to product information

 Deb S.

-Deb S., cozy mystery, historical, contemporary, and non-fiction reader, Wisconsinite.
+Deb S., cozy mystery, historical, contemporary, non-fiction reader, Wisconsinite.

 ★★★★★

-"Murder At The Summer Cheese Festival by Jodie Morgan is the kind of cozy mystery that wraps around you like a warm blanket on a rainy day.
-Jodie Morgan's writing is sharp yet comforting, with just the right amount of humor and heart.
+"Wraps around you like a warm blanket on a rainy day.
+Jodie's writing is sharp yet comforting, with the right amount of humor and heart.
 I laughed, I guessed (wrong), and I didn't want it to end.
-If you love cozy mysteries with food, fun, and just a touch of murder—this is one book you absolutely need on your shelf."
+If you love cozy mysteries with food, fun, and murder—this is one book you need."

-Paul Lawrence, cozy mystery, thriller, and fantasy reader, trekkie, New Yorker.
+Paul Lawrence, cozy mystery, thriller, fantasy reader, trekkie, New Yorker.

 ★★★★★

-“I live in New England in the vicinity of Boston and Morgan’s wonderfully atmospheric descriptions of a small town in Vermont feel authentic and its characters believable.
-The attention to detail in the scene-setting was expertly aided by Jodie Morgan’s descriptive turn of phrase, making it very easy to imagine yourself in the locations she is describing, tasting the food and breathing in the fragrances.
-I loved how deliciously tasty this book was!
-It really was an enjoyable treat for all the senses with an atmosphere built through flavors, fragrances, and even soft textures described – all adding to the coziness of the novel.
-The murder mystery is a lot of fun as clues are uncovered bit by bit by the amateur sleuths.
-This book is highly recommended by me for fans of Richard Osman’s Thursday Murder Club books and other cozy mysteries.”
+"I live in New England and Morgan's wonderfully atmospheric descriptions of a small town in Vermont feel authentic and its characters believable.
+The scene-setting made it easy to imagine yourself in the locations.
+It was an enjoyable treat for the senses with an atmosphere built through flavors, fragrances, and even soft textures.
+The mystery is fun as clues are uncovered by the amateur sleuths.
+Highly recommended for fans of Richard Osman's Thursday Murder Club books and other cozy mysteries."

 S. Bavey